-Examines the development of scientific concepts from the ancient Greeks to the present, focusing on how scientists think and work-their thought processes, their approaches to problem solving, the roles of conjecture and intuition, and the role of serendipity.
-Contributions of individual scientists and schools of scientific thought are critically evaluated, and the importance of science in contemporary society is assessed.
+Examines the development of scientific concepts from the ancient Greeks to the present, focusing on how scientists think and work-their thought processes, their approaches to problem-solving, the roles of conjecture and intuition, and the role of scientific thought are critically evaluated, and the importance of science in contemporary society is assessed.
 Prerequisites: Nine hours of course work in science and six hours of course work in mathematics.